Marievli/energy-based-generative-mnist/README.md

 3. Denoising experiments at multiple noise levels

 These evaluations directly probe whether the learned energy landscape captures the MNIST data manifold.

+---

+## How to Run

+### Install dependencies

+pip install -r requirements.txt

+### Train model
+python main.py

+### Evaluate and visualize
+Open notebook.ipynb to:
+Load trained checkpoints
+Generate samples
+Perform denoising experiments
+Visualize results

+---

+## Notes.

+This repository corresponds only to Question 1 (Energy-Based Models).
+Score-Based Models (Question 2) are not included.
+The written report (submitted separately) contains the theoretical analysis and experimental discussion.

+---

+## References

+LeCun et al., A Tutorial on Energy-Based Learning, 2006 Hinton, Training Products of Experts by Minimizing Contrastive Divergence, 2002 Du & Mordatch, Implicit Generation and Modeling with Energy-Based Models, 2019